PCRE2GREP(1) General Commands Manual PCRE2GREP(1)

 pcre2grep looks for GREP_COLORS or GREP_COLOR (in that

-two numbers, separated by a semicolon, except in the case
+numbers, separated by a semicolon, except in the case of

-the end of the string or by a colon.
-If GREP_COLORS does
+of the string or by a colon.
+If GREP_COLORS does not start

 If the string obtained from one of the above variables